About our COVID-19 cancellation policy. Our cancellation policy in full is here.

 What if COVID or related regulations prevent my holiday?

-If the chalet is not accessible due to quarantine regulations in this area, we will offer you a refund and the option to reserve dates of your choice in the future.
+If the chalet is not accessible due to lockdown regulations which force us to close the chalet to guests, we will offer you a refund and the option to reserve dates of your choice in the future.

-However we don’t refund if cancellation is due to you or one of your party becoming ill or being unable to travel, or due to changing travel regulations in the country you are arriving from, including France denying entry from that country.
-So you are strongly recommended to arrange comprehensive travel cover including COVID-19 related cancellation.
+However we don’t refund if cancellation is due to you or one of your party becoming ill or being unable to travel, or due to changing travel regulations in the country you are arriving from, or France denying entry.

 What if the lifts aren’t running?